 - We work a full year ahead in terms of the curriculum, and we work at grade level in terms of social-emotional development.
 We want to challenge students in the areas where they need challenge and support students where they need a boost.
 Students need to be ready and eager for more acceleration - both in content and in pace.

 - Hilldale bases its enrollment on Readiness for the grade, not by age.
-This said, a child who turns four in January will generally be too young to handle the emotional and social requirements of our TK (Transitional Kindergarten) program.
+This said, a child who turns five in January will generally be too young to handle the emotional and social requirements of our Kindergarten program.
 We have found that this is true, even if a child is gifted.
 Generally, the child needs more scheduled playtime to learn the important lessons of that age.
-Structured academic time which requires focused attention is often too much to ask of a child who will not turn 4 until January.
+Structured academic time which requires focused attention is often too much to ask of a child who will not turn 5 until January.